Amazon Index Checker – Detailed Guide

-Amazon provides sellers the option of entering hidden keywords/ search terms to enhance the discoverability of your Amazon product.
+Amazon provides sellers the option of entering search terms in the backend of the listing to enhance the discoverability of your Amazon product.

 Never neglect to optimize your backend keywords.
-Though they are not visible on-page, they work great in bringing in more traffic.
-Checking the indexing information as well as the PageRank for your backend keywords ensures that your backend keywords are equally optimized as your on-page keywords.
+Though they are not visible on-page, they bring in more traffic.
+Checking the indexing information for your backend keywords ensures that your backend keywords are equally optimized as your on-page keywords.

 How to check Indexing of Keywords on Amazon?

-It’s pretty simple and basic.
-First, go to the product detail page if you don’t have the ASIN on hand.
-Once you land on the page, go to the URL and locate the 10-digit ASIN.
+First, go to the product detail page Once you land on the page, go to the URL and locate the 10-digit ASIN.

 How to use the Amazon Index Checker